-'I the chief of sinners am, But Jesus died for me!""\
+I the chief of sinners am, But Jesus died for me!\

-One said, "Is this the present language of your heart, and do you now feel as you then did?"
-He replied, "Yes."
-When the same person repeated, and added, "'T is enough.
+\ At the Bristol conference in the year 1783, Mr. Wesley was taken very ill: neither he nor his friends thought he would recover.
+From the nature of his complaint, he thought a spasm would probably seize his stomach and occasion sudden death.
+Under these views of his situation, he said to Mr. Bradford, "I have been reflecting on my past life: I have been wandering up and down between fifty and sixty years, endeavouring in my poor way to do a little good to my fellow creatures; and now, it is probable that there are but a few steps between me and death; and what have I to trust to for and added, "'Tis enough.
 He, our precious Immanuel, has purchased, has promised all;" he earnestly replied, "He is all!
 He is all!" and then said, "I will go."
 Soon after to his niece Miss Wesley, who sat by his bedside, he said, "Sally, have you zeal for God now?"
-After this the fever was very high, and at times affected his head: But even
+After this the fever was very high, and at times affected his head: but even then, though his head was subject to a temporary derangement, his heart seemed wholly engaged in his Master's work.